w3c/wcag3/guidelines/groups/layout/user-orientation/context-in-multi-step-process.md

 <b>Procedure</b>
 1. Examine the source code of the HTML document.
 2. Process navigation steps are included.
-3. The current process step is identified using `aria-current=’step’`.
+3. The current process step is identified using `aria-current="step"`.

 <b>Expected Results</b>